-Edmond de Rothschild (France)'s Remuneration Committee met on 1 February 2024 in two subsessions, the first of which focused on Edmond de Rothschild (France) and its subsidiaries and branches, and the second on Edmond de Rothschild Asset Management (France) and its branches.
-The Supervisory Board, in its 7 March 2024 meeting, approved the proposals of the Remuneration Committee.
+Edmond de Rothschild (France)'s Remuneration Committee met on 06 February 2025; the meeting comprised two sub-sessions, the first of which focused on Edmond de Rothschild (France) and its subsidiaries and branches, and the second on Edmond de Rothschild Asset Management (France) and its branches.
+The Supervisory Board, in its 13 March 2025 meeting, approved the proposals of the Remuneration Committee.

-Deferred variable remuneration arrangements for the 2023 financial year.
+Deferred variable remuneration arrangements for the 2024 financial year.